Jarnail Singh Bhindranwale: Early years

+Successor to the Taksal

 Kartar Singh Khalsa died in a car accident on 16 August 1977.
 Before his death, Kartar Singh had appointed the then 31-year-old Bhindranwale as his successor.
 His son, Amrik Singh, would become a close companion of Jarnail Singh.

 Bhindranwale was formally elected the 14th jathedar of the Damdami Taksal at a bhog ceremony at Mehta Chowk on 25 August 1977.
 He adopted the name "Bhindranwale" meaning "from [the village of] Bhindran [Kalan]", the location of the Bhindran Taksal branch of the Damdami Taksal, and attained the religious title of "Sant".
 He concluded most of his family responsibilities to dedicate full time to the Taksal, thus following a long tradition of “sants”, an important part of rural Sikh life.
 Henceforth his family saw him solely in Sikh religious congregations known as satsangs, though his son Ishar Singh would describe his youth as being "well looked after" and "never in need."
 As a missionary Sant of the Taksal, he would tour the villages to give dramatic public sermons and reading of scripture.
 He preached the disaffected young Sikhs, encouraging them to return to the path of the Khalsa by giving up consumerism in family life and abstaining from drugs and alcohol, the two main vices afflicting rural society in Punjab, and as a social reformer, denounced practices like the dowry, and encouraged a return to the simple lifestyle prior to the increased wealth of the state and the reversal of the decline in morals following the Green Revolution.
 As one observer noted, "The Sant's following grew as he successfully regenerated the good life of purity, dedication and hard work....
 These basic values of life...had been the first casualty of commercial capitalism."
 His focus on fighting for the Sikh cause appealed to many young Sikhs.
 Bhindranwale never learned English but had good grasp of Punjabi language.
 His speeches were released in the form of audio cassette tapes and circulated in villages.
 Later on, he became adept with press and gave radio and television interviews as well.
 His sermons urged the centrality of religious values to life, calling on the members of congregations to be: